Medicaid & CHIP

 - Answer “yes” to the question that asks if the person’s Medicaid or CHIP coverage has ended or will end soon.
 You should answer “yes” for any household member who:

-- Lost Medicaid or CHIP since March 31, 2023
+- Lost Medicaid or CHIP in the past 60 days

-- Will soon lose their current Medicaid or CHIP coverage
+- Will lose their current Medicaid or CHIP coverage in the next 60 days

 Then, enter the last day of the person’s Medicaid or CHIP coverage.
 If you don’t know the exact date, enter your best guess.
 Most people lose Medicaid or CHIP on the last day of the month.
 Answer the question that asks if your household income or size recently changed.- Answer “yes” if you’ve had a change in household income or size since your state told the person that they lost or will soon lose Medicaid or CHIP coverage.
 We’ll check again to find out if that person may be eligible for Medicaid or CHIP.